JeffBNimble/LoLBookOfChampions-swift2-sqlite/Readme.md

 ![Champion Skins Screen](documentation/championSkinScreenshot.jpg)

 #Goals
-* Build a Swift 2-version of [this](https://github.com/JeffBNimble/LoLBookOfChampions-ios-sqlite)
+* Build a Swift 2 version of [this](https://github.com/JeffBNimble/LoLBookOfChampions-ios-sqlite)
 * Use size classes to support iOS 9 multitasking
-* Try out a compelling mobile application architecture (more on this below)
+* Try out a compelling mobile framework-based application architecture (more on this below)
-* Find a way to somehow use SceneKit
+* Use Carthage
+* Use ReactiveCocoa
+* Use Quick and Nimble for testing
 * Have fun!

-All of my goals were met.
-Most of the code was written over a weekend.
-I plan on continuing to tinker with it, slowly adding more features, but mainly use it as a playground for a tech stack that I'm interested in.
+Not all of my goals were met.
+I've yet to be able to spend much time with size classes and unfortunately, I've written no tests.
+This version of the application took much longer to write than the Objective-C version.
+I plan to continue working with the application, slowly adding more features, but mainly use it as a playground for a tech stack that I'm interested in.

 #Tech Stack (in no particular order)
+* [Swift 2.0](https://developer.apple.com/swift/?cid=wwa-us-kwg-features) : Using the newest features of the language including throws, guards and generics
 * [Typhoon](https://github.com/appsquickly/Typhoon) : A very nice dependency injection library for iOS/OSX (Objective-C and Swift)
 * [FMDB](https://github.com/ccgus/fmdb) : A clean and simple Objective-C wrapper around SQLite
-* [Alamofire](https://github.com/Alamofire/Alamofire) : The defacto standard networking library for Swift
+* [Alamofire](https://github.com/Alamofire/Alamofire) : The defacto standard networking library for Swift, if such a thing yet exists
+* [AFNetworking](https://github.com/AFNetworking/AFNetworking) : Using only the UIImage extensions for asynchronously loading UIImage's
 * [Reactive Cocoa 3](https://github.com/ReactiveCocoa/ReactiveCocoa) : Functional Reactive Programming for iOS [ReactiveX.org](http://ReactiveX.org)
 * [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) : Logging (duh, what else do lumberjacks do?)
-* [SceneKit](https://developer.apple.com/library/ios/documentation/SceneKit/Reference/SceneKit_Framework/) : To add a little ambient magic to the application
+* [] [SceneKit](https://developer.apple.com/library/ios/documentation/SceneKit/Reference/SceneKit_Framework/) : To add a little ambient magic to the application
 * [Quick](https://github.com/Quick/Quick)/[Nimble](https://github.com/Quick/Nimble) : If you write code, you better write tests

 # Application Architecture